Amir-Zouerami/Amir-Zouerami/README.md

 ### Hey There Fellow Devs 👋🛹

 Hi, I'm Amir!
-I'm a full stack web developer and *LOOVVE* unpaid open-source.
+I'm a full stack software engineer and *LOOVVE* unpaid open-source.
 I have had the experience of working with a number of different web technologies I won't bore you with.

 During my years, I have been mainly dealing with:

-- TypeScript & JavaScript (and their runtimes)
+- TypeScript & JavaScript (and their runtimes, frameworks, etc.)
 - React & Next.js
 - PostgreSQL & Redis
 - Microservices